Carbondale police: Man shot, suspect at large

 A man was shot Saturday evening in the 400 block of East Ashley Street in Carbondale, police said.

-Police responded to reports of shots fired at 7:53 p.m., Lt.
-Matt Dunning said.
-The man was taken to the Memorial Hospital of Carbondale, Dunning said.
+Officers responded to a report of shots fired and people fighting at 7:53 p.m., police said.
+The victim was taken to the Memorial Hospital of Carbondale with non-life threatening injuries, authorities said.

 More than a dozen people lined the north side of East Ashley, watching as police cordoned off the front yard of a house and searched the area for evidence.

-Dunning said he did not know the man’s age, how many times he had been shot or if the man lived in the home.
+Lt.
+Matt Dunning said on scene he did not know the victim’s age, how many times he had been shot or if the man lived in the home.

 This story will be updated.